ychnh/ychnh.github.io/md/journal.md

-# On Taking Notes
+# Notes
-* Style:= Sufficient words to point
+Style, Sufficient words to point
+Format, Paper -> Digital

+(N)ote
-* A := Narrative.
+Narrative.
 Progression.
 Teaching someone.
-Key Questions
+Key Questions (L)og
-* B := Journal log.
+Journal.
 Record.
 Scratch work.
 Study Meta.
+Thought Process.
+Direction.

-A,B are related by subject.
+N,L are related by subject.
-A is independent of time.
+N is independent of time.
-B is focused more around time.
+L is focused more around time.

-* Format Paper Digital

 # How to study Math

+## Guiding Questions

 What are you qurious about?
-W
+Why is it interesting/significant?
 What is narrative, progression?

+## Process

+* Write Notes
+	* Scratch Paper -> Write Journal Log
+* Rewrite Notes Blind
+	* Scratch Paper -> Write Journal Log
-* Style Process
+* Review

 # Motivation
-* If you want something, you must go after it with all your might and capacity.
+If you want something, you must go after it with all your might and capacity.
 You musted be obessed.